 How to Correctly Respond to Sexual Harassment in Your Business

-Handling HR complaints as a small business without an HR person can be tough, especially when it comes to sexual harassment allegations.
+Handling HR complaints as a business too small to hire an HR person can be tough, especially when it comes to sexual harassment allegations.
 These are serious complaints that can get you into legal trouble if handled improperly.
 If you don’t have an HR department, here’s what you need to know about dealing with sexual harassment in your small business.

 Responding to Sexual Harassment in Your Small Business